← Back to Blog

 Feed unavailability and sequencer downtime

 On L2s (Arbitrum, Optimism), Chainlink feeds depend on the sequencer.
 If the sequencer goes down, the feed stops updating.
-When the sequencer comes back, there's a grace period before the feed is considered reliable.
-Protocols that don't check sequencer uptime can be exploited immediately after sequencer restarts, when prices haven't caught up to market reality.
+When it comes back, there's a grace period before the feed is considered reliable.
+Protocols that skip the sequencer uptime check can be exploited immediately after a sequencer restart, when prices haven't caught up to market reality.

 Chainlink provides a Sequencer Uptime Feed for this purpose.
 Using it is not optional if you're deploying on an L2.